TomasVotruba/tomasvotruba.com/resources/posts/2024/2024-10-10-how-to-upgrade-deprecated-phpunit-with-consecutive.md

 * We can return values we need

-What if, in the upcoming PHPUnit 12, 13, and 14... versions, remove or change more mocking methods?
+What if upcoming PHPUnit 12, 13... versions, removes or changes more mocking methods?
 This code will work, as it's just plain PHP.

 <br>